Michael Bierut, DAAP '80

 Nick Luzietti, DAAP '71

-An '09 inductee into the Interior Design Hall of Fame, Nick Luzietti is design principal of VOA Associates in Chicago.
+An '09 inductee into the Interior Design Hall of Fame, Nick Luzietti is a design principal of VOA Associates in Chicago.
 Specializing in architecture, interior design and "ReUse + Preservation," Luzietti has dealt in commercial applications across the globe, including education, government, health care and hospitality.
 His work has been recognized by prestigious design competitions including American Institute of Architects, International Interior Design Association and American Society of Interior Design.
 According to Interior Design magazine, "What sets Luzietti apart from the rest is his listening skills; he talks to his clients at length and designs with their interests and passions in mind, testing the bounds of his creativity within the parameters of his clients’ visions."

 The magazine also points out, "He is loved and revered both for his outrageous earthly behavior and passionate off-screen crusade as comical ambassador for all living things, including designers."
 A good example of that outrageous behavior came at his Hall of Fame induction, when he donned sunglasses and a Sergeant Pepper jacket then launched into an impromptu one-man variety show "that had us laughing out loud – almost to the point of tears," said Danielle De Vita, editorial director of Design-Calendar.

 John Lutz worked on the team that created the FedEx logo while a cooperative-education student at UC.
-On the logo at left, notice how the negative space between the E and X forms an arrow.
-John Lutz story.

 Eva Maddox, DAAP '66, HonDoc '06